- 1 What Are Fly Trap Types: Choose Your Weapon

 FlyFix Fruit Fly Trap: If Not the Best Fruit Fly Trap, Then the Best-Looking

 Little is known about the vendor; even its official site sheds almost no light on where the company is from and how long it’s around.
-Yet the products have generally positive reviews on Amazon, like, say, this one that some consider the best fruit fly trap to buy.
+Yet the products have generally positive reviews on Amazon.

 Once a fruit fly gets in, attracted by the smell, it cannot get out.
 The construction of the funnel prevents escaping.
 The attractants used in this device are claimed as harmless for humans of domestic animals.
 But, in fact, you can just put a piece of a banana or an apple inside, to make sure it’s as natural as can be.

 As for humans, the most attractive thing about these traps is the appearance.
 They look like décor elements, so they will perfectly fit into your outside or inside design.
-So this is a good option for restaurant use or for any public spaces, and the best fruit fly trap if its looks matter.
+So this is a good option for restaurant use or for any public spaces.

-Catchmaster 904 Bug & Fly Clear Window Fly Traps: Best Indoor Fly Traps Are Inwindow
+Catchmaster 904 Bug & Fly Clear Window Fly Traps: Best Indoor Fly Traps Are Window Based

 If you don’t want flies in your house or apartment, you can kill them when you’re in, but it’s better not to let them in at all.
 This window fly trap is here to prevent unwanted guests right at the border, so these sticky traps are to be installed directly to your windows.